sanjanasingh18/Design-1-CS262/README.md

 Common issues:
-- 'address already in use' issue when you run the files run_server.py or grpc_server.py.
+- 'Address already in use' issue when you run the files run_server.py or grpc_server.py.
 Change the set_port variable (line 10, run_server.py OR line 12, grpc_server.py) to be a different value (e.g. 8888) .
 Then, update the set_port variable ( OR line 12, grpc_client.py) to be that SAME value (e.g. also 8888).